sun-jiao/flut-renamer/README.md

 Drag-and-drop works fine with Solid Explorer and OnePlus File Explorer.

-### iOS and macOS
+### iOS

+There are two steps to pick files on iOS, first choose the directory where your files are located.
+Then, within the selected folder, pick the files you want to rename.
+Due to the system restrictions, we have to use the two-step process.
+Otherwise, Flut Renamer can not rename picked files.

+The [`desktop_drop`](https://pub.dev/packages/desktop_drop) library does not have iOS support yet, so drag-and-drop is not available on iOS.

+I tried a few other libraries, such as [`super_drag_and_drop`](https://pub.dev/packages/super_drag_and_drop), which fails to provide the path to the dropped file, and [`native_drag_n_drop`](https://pub.dev/packages/native_drag_n_drop), which copies the file into the app's sandbox directory.
+None of them provide the path to the original file, so renaming dropped files is impossible.

-In fact, I have no Apple development experience at all, and I don’t even know the Swift language.
+(In fact, I have no Apple development experience at all, and I don’t even know the Swift language.
 The iOS and macOS native code were completed with the following links as references: [Writing custom platform-specific code](https://docs.flutter.dev/platform-integration/platform-channels?tab=type-mappings-swift-tab#type-mappings-swift-tab), [Providing access to directories](https://developer.apple.com/documentation/uikit/view_controllers/providing_access_to_directories), [juanmartin/renamerApp-ios](https://github.com/juanmartin/renamerApp-ios).
 Therefore, if there are any errors in the Swift code, please feel free to point them out by opening an issue or a pull request.
-I'll be very grateful to you.
+I'll be very grateful to you.)

 ## todo:
 - ~~Duplicate name check.~~ (Done.)